 She’s completely right.
 We do this as a society, but it’s even worse in the black community because black masculinity is so stringent and inflexible to the point of being toxic.
 Not just for those around them, but for the men themselves.
 Our men aren’t allowed to show physical affection to one another for fear of being labeled as gay.
 We don’t even want our male children to cry for fear that it will make them soft.
 We have to do better.

 As this pertains to Striking Vipers though, the episode tells the tale of two black men exploring a sexuality that we don’t yet even have a word for.
-That is beautiful in and of itself is beautiful.
+That in and of itself is beautiful.
 We don’t yet have a name for where Karl and Danny would fall on the sexual spectrum (though I did see someone on Twitter call them homie-sexuals) but the connection that they have is as real and valid as any gay, straight, or bisexual connection.
 But, of course, because of the dynamics of black male sexuality, they immediately question the “gayness” of what they are doing.

 “Guess that makes us gay now.”